Sodium phenoxide

-Sodium phenoxide (sodium phenolate) is an organic compound with the formula NaOC_{6}H_{5}.
+Sodium phenoxide (sodium phenolate) is an organic compound with the formula NaOC6H5.
 It is a white crystalline solid.
 Its anion, phenoxide, also known as phenolate, is the conjugate base of phenol.
 It is used as a precursor to many other organic compounds, such as aryl ethers.

 Synthesis and structure

 Most commonly, solutions of sodium phenoxide are produced by treating phenol with sodium hydroxide.
 Anhydrous derivatives can be prepared by combining phenol and sodium.
 A related, updated procedure uses sodium methoxide instead of sodium hydroxide: